Denver Colorado

 Phone: (303) 477-8205

 John Mouat’s 1890 Mansion, known as The Lumber Baron Mansion since 1991 can be found in the Potter Highlands Historic District in the heart of the historic Italian section of Denver.
-Its rough days are behind it now, thanks to the redevelopment efforts of the city some twenty years ago.
+Its rough days are behind it now, thanks to city redevelopment efforts some twenty years ago.

 SOURCES INCLUDE